nextcloud/documentation/admin_manual/installation/nginx.rst

       # in all major browsers and getting removed from this list
       # could take several months.
       #add_header Strict-Transport-Security "max-age=15768000; includeSubDomains; preload;" always;

+      # Path to the root of the domain
+      root /var/www;

       location = /robots.txt {
           allow all;